 More specifically, this refers to mental retardation or generally being intellectually slow.
-I’ve personally never heard this in jest.
+I’ve personally never heard anyone calling someone this in jest.

 There you have it.
 Five of the most commonly used Chinese swear words you’re likely to hear while visiting or living in Taiwan.
 I’m sure there are a whole heck of a lot more as well, and they are probably a bit different than what you’d encounter in China.